There are a few things you need to consider when taking a flexible lump sum with The People’s Pension.

 When you use your pension savings for flexi-access drawdown with us:

-- if you’re invested in multiple funds, every time you make a withdrawal, we’ll reduce your holding in each fund proportionately.
+- If you’re invested in multiple funds, every time you make a withdrawal, we’ll reduce your holding in each fund proportionately.

 When you use your savings for a lump sum (UFPLS) with us:

-- you need to have a minimum pension pot of £10,000 when you take your first lump sum (or £2,000 if you’ve already taken money before)
+- You need to have a minimum pension pot of £10,000 when you take your first lump sum (or £2,000 if you’ve already taken money before)

-- each lump sum you take must be a minimum of £2,000 (or the rest of your savings in your pension pot if lower)
+- Each lump sum you take must be a minimum of £2,000 (or the rest of your savings in your pension pot if lower)

-- you can only take 1 lump sum a tax month, for example from 6 May to 5 June – we don’t charge you for taking lump sums
+- You can only take 1 lump sum a tax month, for example from 6 May to 5 June – we don’t charge you for taking lump sums

-- if you’re invested in multiple funds, every time you take a payment, we’ll reduce your holding in each fund proportionately.
+- If you’re invested in multiple funds, every time you take a payment, we’ll reduce your holding in each fund proportionately.